 - Discover 2 more reasons why the story of Ruth is read on Shavuot HERE.

-The word Shavuot literally means “weeks.”
-It is the conclusion of the 7-week period, referred to as Counting Down of the Omer, that follows Passover.
-For centuries, Shavuot has been recognized as the giving of divine knowledge from the Lord.
+The word Shavuot literally means weeks.
+It is the conclusion of a 7-week time period, which is referred to as Counting of the Omer, that follows Passover.
+For centuries, Shavuot has been recognized as the giving of divine knowledge from the LORD.

 - Read more about Shavuot HERE.